oasci/pitt-biosc1540-2025s/content/lectures/index.md

 -   **Problem-solving skills**: Guiding students through practical exercises to reinforce learning and develop proficiency in computational tools.

 By separating foundational knowledge from technical implementation, this structure allows students to engage deeply with each aspect of the material while ensuring that concepts and skills build upon one another.

-## Why this structure?

-This two-part weekly approach is designed to:

--   Minimize cognitive overload by focusing on different aspects of the material in distinct sessions.
--   Foster a stronger connection between theory and practice by bridging foundational knowledge with hands-on computation.
--   Equip students with both the conceptual framework and technical skills needed to succeed in computational biology.

-Students are expected to review material from both sessions and complete assignments that integrate foundational concepts with computational applications.